Depression &

 See an Integrative Psychiatrist or Functional MD specializing in Mood:

-There can be various physiological imbalances contributing to depressive states. (heavy metals, environmental toxins, undiagnosed chronic viral infections such as EBV, undiagnosed MTHFR mutation).
-This place has been recommended: medicine with heart
+There can be various physiological imbalances contributing to depressive states. (heavy metals, environmental toxins, undiagnosed chronic viral infections such as EBV, or an undiagnosed MTHFR mutation).
+This place has been recommended: medicine with heart.

 Gut-Brain Axis:

-There is more and more research looking at the gut-brain axis's connection with depression.
+There is more and more research looking at the gut-brain axis’s connection with depression.
 80% of serotonin is made in the gut.
 Consider a mood-boosting probiotic and probiotic-rich foods.
-There is a practitioner in San Rafael named Gilles Marin who is an expert at Chinese belly massage (chi nei tsang) Chinese medicine says that if the belly is constricted, it can’t make serotonin.
+There is a practitioner in San Rafael, Gilles Marin, who is an expert in Chinese belly massage (chi nei tsang) and has a list of practitioners he has trained.
+Chinese medicine says that if the belly is constricted, it can’t make serotonin.

 Supplements:

 There are short-term supplements that can help people get relief from anxiety and nutritional changes that can support more calming neurotransmitters.
-Not a long-term solution but can give relief.
+It’s not a long-term solution, but it can provide relief.
 Here is a good book.

 Additional supplements for anxiety are GABA, lavender oil capsules, and theanine.
-But the ideal would be to find an integrative psychiatrist or naturopath who can prescribe these specific to the patient.
+However, the ideal would be to find an integrative psychiatrist or naturopath who can prescribe these specifically to the patient.

 Therapy